GRWS/grws.github.io/index.markdown

 ## 1. Introduction <a name="introduction"></a>

 Moving to a different city comes with a number of challenges, and one of the biggest ones is to find the right place to live.
 The choice of which neighborhood to live, within the new city, comes with a number of important questions.
 A few of the ones that come to mind are:
-* How much it will housing cost?
+* How much will housing cost?
 * How much time the daily commute will take?
 * What kind of venues are near it?